rust-lang/rfcs/0000-lossy-conversions.md

 - `TruncatingFrom`/`TruncatingInto`: These traits are used for lossy integer conversions.
 When using these traits, leading bits that don't fit into the output type are cut off; the remaining bits are reinterpreted as the output type.
 This can change the value completely, even turn a negative number into a positive number or vice versa.
 This conversion is very fast, but should be used with care.

-- `SaturatingFrom`/`SaturatingInto`: Like the `Saturating*` traits, these traits are used for lossy integer conversions.
+- `SaturatingFrom`/`SaturatingInto`: Like the `Truncating*` traits, these traits are used for lossy integer conversions.
 They check if the input fits into the output type, and if not, the closest possible value is used instead.
 For example, converting `258` to a `u8` with this strategy results in `255`, which is the highest `u8`.

 - `LossyFrom`/`LossyInto`: These traits cover conversions involving floats (`f32` and `f64`).
 The converted value may be both rounded and saturated.
 When converting from a float to an integer, `NaN` is converted to `0`.